Top 10 Most Californicated Cities in the United States

 Reno is pretty gross.
 It's a boom and bust town.
 A gross college town that smells like smoke, hookers, and pollution.

-10 Seattle, Washington Seattle is a seaport city on the west coast of the United States.
+Seattle is a seaport city on the west coast of the United States.
 It is the seat of King County, Washington.
+The city is known for its tech industry, including companies like Amazon and Microsoft, and for landmarks such as the Space Needle and Pike Place Market.

 I live in California and would love to live in Seattle, Washington when I'm an adult someday, especially because the weather up there is perfect for vampires like me.

-13 Portland, Oregon Portland is the largest city in the U.S. state of Oregon and the seat of Multnomah County.
-It is a major port in the Willamette Valley region of the Pacific Northwest, at the confluence of the Willamette and Columbia Rivers.
+Portland is the largest city in the U.S. state of Oregon and serves as the seat of Multnomah County.
+It is a major port in the Willamette Valley region of the Pacific Northwest.
+The city is located at the confluence of the Willamette and Columbia Rivers.

 BAdd New Item